 Missing anything?
 Shop Online

-Have a Lowe’s associate cut two 12"x12" tiles to 9"x12".
-Measure the cabinet pull screw spacing and use a tile bit to drill 3/16" handle holes 1" in from the cut edges (Project Diagram).
-For a no-cut tile option, adjust the length of the sides to account for the full 12"x12" tiles.
+Have a Lowe’s associate cut two 12-in x 12-in tiles to 9-in x 12-in.
+Measure the cabinet pull screw spacing and use a tile bit to drill 3/16-in handle holes 1-in in from the cut edges (Project Diagram).
+For a no-cut tile option, adjust the length of the sides to account for the full 12-in x 12-in tiles.

-For the side supports A (Cutting List, Cutting Diagram), cut two pieces of 1/2"-square dowel to the combined length of the two tiles.
+For the side supports A (Cutting List, Cutting Diagram), cut two pieces of 1/2-in-in-square dowel to the combined length of the two tiles.

 Due to variations in tile dimensions and the accuracy of the tile cuts, each part should be cut to fit as you proceed.

 Align the tiles, finished side down, with the cut edges pointing out.
 Using epoxy, bond the supports to the tile with the edges of the dowel flush to the edges of the tiles.
 Cut the end supports B to fit between the side supports; secure with epoxy (Photo 1).

 From a 1 x 2 cut the feet C to fit between the side supports and bond them to the tile with epoxy; inset the feet 3-in from the end of each tile.